vientos/vientos-data/README.md

-# vientos-dev-data
+# vientos-data
-data used in development of vientos stack
+data used on vientos platform

+* project categories
+* kinds of collaborations
+* multilingual labels